-All Individuals Interested in Caddying at Royal Melbourne must Register by Contacting the Head Professional
+All individuals interested in caddying at Royal Melbourne must register by contacting Head Golf Professional, Mallory Carr.

 1. At Royal Melbourne Country Club, our primary objective is to provide a high quality caddie service to our membership.
 In addition to carrying golf bags, caddies perform such duties as tending the pin, raking bunkers, watching golf balls to lead your golfer to their ball, replacing divots, and a variety of other tasks to make each round as enjoyable as possible.
 More experienced or honor caddies will assist golfers with information on yardage, breakage of the green, and helpful information during play of a particular hole.